WISE Indiana (Wellbeing Informed by Science and Evidence in Indiana)

 Indiana Community Connect (ICC) is a web-based referral platform housed within Indiana 2-1-1 designed to help community organizations refer clients to needed services and help residents find social services.
 WISE Indiana was asked to participate in the pilot program and provide recommendations for statewide community based organization engagement due to our expertise in community engagement through the numerous community engagement programs that Indiana CTSI has developed and participates in.

-Changes to Indiana’s Supplemental Nutrition Assistance Program (SNAP) have been made in response to the increased need for food assistance during the COVID-19 pandemic.
-This increased need has been driven in part by job loss as well as the closure of local food pantries and other sources of food assistance.
+Changes to Indiana’s Supplemental Nutrition Assistance Program (SNAP) were made in response to the increased need for food assistance during the COVID-19 pandemic.
+This increased need was driven in part by job loss as well as the closure of local food pantries and other sources of food assistance.
 To guide future program and policy decisions, WISE was asked by SNAP program administrators to evaluate whether and how the recent programmatic changes have achieved the goal of increased food access in Indiana.

-Indiana FSSA’s Division of Aging (DA) is interested in implementing an innovative model to address the unmet needs of family caregivers.
-To better understand what supports are needed for aging individuals experiencing social isolation and caregiver burn-out, the DA is collaborating with WISE Indiana and AARP to conduct a consumer survey targeting a diverse population of caregivers for individuals 55 and older.
+The DA was interested in implementing an innovative model to address the unmet needs of family caregivers.
+To better understand what supports are needed for aging individuals experiencing social isolation and caregiver burn-out, the DA collaborated with WISE Indiana and AARP to conduct a consumer survey targeting a diverse population of caregivers for individuals 55 and older.

 WISE Indiana Leadership